Aliases for H3-3B Gene

 GeneCards Summary for H3-3B Gene

 H3-3B (H3.3 Histone B) is a Protein Coding gene.
 Diseases associated with H3-3B include Chondroblastoma and Clear Cell Chondrosarcoma.
-Among its related pathways are Signaling by Wnt and ERK Signaling.
+Among its related pathways are Transcriptional misregulation in cancer and Signaling by GPCR.
 An important paralog of this gene is H3-3A.

 UniProtKB/Swiss-Prot Summary for H3-3B Gene